 Due to recent interest from graduate-prepared nurse practitioners for additional training in family nursing across the lifespan, the University at Buffalo is pleased to announce the reopening of our Family Nurse Practitioner Advanced Certificate program.

 The Family Nurse Practitioner Advanced Certificate is intended for licensed nurse practitioners in another specialty who want to add to or switch their specialty area to family nursing.
-The program is a hybrid program that is designed to be part time.
+The program is part time and can be completed online.

 Before you can apply, you must have:

 To apply, you must submit: